XAI Beyond Classification: Interpretable Neural Clustering: Experimental Results

 \subsection{Experimental Comparisons}

-In this section, we examine the performance of \textit{k}-meansNet on three challenging datasets.
-As all tested methods excepted ZAC directly/indirectly involve initialization of cluster centers, we adopt \textit{k}-means++ as the initializer for fair comparisons.
-For our method, \textit{k}-means++ first initialize $\bOmega$ which is further used to compute $\{\bW, \bb\}$.

-The mnist consists of 70,000 images distributed over 10 handwritten digits and each image is with the size of $28\times 28$.
-The CIFAR10 dataset consists of 60,000 images sampled from 10 classes and each image is with the size of $32\times 32 \times 3$.
-Table~\ref{tab:1} demonstrates the results of the evaluated approaches on these two datasets.
-One could observe that \textit{k}-meansNet is superior to all baselines in terms of three metrics and DEC achieves the second best result.
-For example, our method outperforms the second best approach 4.11\%, 5.10\%, and 6.61\% on mnist \textit{w.r.t.} Accuracy, NMI, and ARI thanks to the new reformulation and neural network based implementation.
-Note that, LRR and SLRR show inferior performance in experiments, and the possible reason is that these datasets do not satisfy the low-rank assumption well.
-In the following section, we will show that \textit{k}-meansNet will further improve the state of the art if other feature extractors such as CNN are used.

-Like CIFAR-10, the CIFAR100 dataset also includes 60,000 images.
-The difference between them is that CIFAR100 includes 100 subjects which could be further grouped into 20 superclasses each of which consists of 3000 samples.
-Noted that, CIFAR10 and CIFAR100 are more challenging than the mnist dataset, which are less investigated in prior clustering works.
+In this section, we evaluate the performance of TELL on three image benchmarks, including MNIST, CIFAR-10, and CIFAR-100.
+The training and test split are merged in all our experiments.
+Specifically, the MNIST data set consists of 70,000 handwritten digits over 10 classes, and each grayscale image is of size $28\times 28$.
+The CIFAR-10 data set consists of 60,000 RGB images of size $32\times 32 \times 3$ from 10 classes.
+The CIFAR-100 data set contains 60,000 RGB images of size $32\times 32 \times 3$ from 100 fine-grained classes which belong to 20 coarse-grained superclasses.
+The CIFAR-10/100 data sets are quite challenging and have been less touched in prior clustering works.

+The clustering results on MNIST and CIFAR-10 are shown in Table~\ref{tab:1}.
+As can be seen, the proposed TELL gives superior clustering results in all three metrics.
+For example, the proposed TELL outperforms VaDE, a Gaussian Mixture Model (GMM) based deep clustering method, by 4.57\% in the term of ARI on MNIST, which proves its effectiveness.
+Note that LRR and SLRR show inferior performance on these two data sets, which may attribute to that the data does not meet the low-rank assumption well.
+We would like to point out that the performance of TELL could be further improved when a more powerful representation learning method is adopted, as verified in Table~\ref{tab:4}.

-Tables~\ref{tab:2}--\ref{tab:3} show the clustering result of our method on 20 subsets of CIFAR100.
-Again, the proposed \textit{k}-meansNet shows promising results on the datasets, which is 1.88\% and 1.85\% at least higher than the other methods in terms of mean Accuracy on the first and last 10 subsets.
-Comparing with the recently proposed DEC, our method earns a performance gain of 3.79\% and 4.98\% on the first and last 10 subsets, respectively.
-Moreover, \textit{k}-meansNet remarkably outperforms \textit{k}-means and FCM by a considerable margin in mean Accuracy.
-More specifically, the gains over \textit{k}-means are 2.05\% and 1.87\%, and that over FCM are 6.07\% and 4.31\%.
+For CIFAR-100, we conduct clustering on its 20 super-classes of which each contains 3000 images from 5 fine-grained classes.
+As shown in Tables~\ref{tab:2} and \ref{tab:3}, the proposed TELL shows encouraging performance, which is 1.72\% and 3.30\% higher than its best competitor in terms of mean ACC on the first and last 10 super-classes, respectively.
+Comparing with the recently proposed DEC and VaDE, our method earns a performance gain of 6.43\% and 5.87\% on the last 10 super-classes, respectively.
+The results demonstrate the effectiveness of TELL and the benefits brought by the end-to-end training paradigm.
+Note that only the ACC metric is reported here due to the space limitation.